reagento/adaptix/docs/loading-and-dumping/specific-types-behavior.rst

 By default value is represented as an isoformat string.

-But you can override this behaviour with external providers:
+But you can override this behaviour with other providers:

 - To load and dump ``datetime`` to / from specific format, you can use :func:`.datetime_format_provider`
 - To load and dump ``datetime`` to / from UNIX timestamp, you can use :func:`.datetime_timestamp_provider`